rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 sent it, not earlier.

-Nowadays, the only way to achieve it is by sending the message ourselves rather than relying on Spring Cloud Stream to do it for us.
+Nowadays, the only way to achieve it is by sending the message ourselves rather than relying on Spring Cloud Stream to do it for us via the function-construct combined with the `@Output` annotation.
 We should use a method rather than a function.
 And the method should wait until the message is sent before returning.

 There are two ways of doing it.
 Either we can use the *interactive-way* explained in the [reliable producer](#reliable-producer) or we use a [new mechanism introduced in 2.2 of Spring AMQP](https://docs.spring.io/spring-amqp/reference/html/#template-confirms).